OxCGRT/covid-policy-tracker/README.md

 The [/data](data/) folder in this repo contains recent exports from the OxCGRT.
 You are welcome to build applications that draw directly from this repository.
 - The CSV file [/data/OxCGRT_latest.csv](data/OxCGRT_latest.csv) is a full export from the database presented in "list" format with each country-day as a single row.
 This CSV is updated every half hour from the main database, and the badge above shows whether this data link is functioning correctly.
-- The [/data/timeseries](data/timeseries/) folder contains individual timeseries for each indicator in CSV format, as well as a combined Excel file with a tab for each indicator.
+- The [/data/timeseries](data/timeseries/) folder contains individual timeseries for each indicator (except S8-S11, for which our data coverage is not consistent) in CSV format, as well as a combined Excel file with a tab for each indicator.
 This is updated periodically – the date will be listed in the commit description and at the bottom of each sheet.

 ### Data quality